thevirtuoso1973/COMP0016-Team26-Project-Site/content/system-design/_index.md

 The scores table is where we store data used for the wellbeing visualization.
 The other tables are used for network sharing.

+## Deployment Strategy

+The main part that needs to be 'deployed' is the back-end Go server, which needs to be running before end-users install and setup the Flutter mobile application.
+(The mobile application doesn't *need* to be deployed to app stores, since one could just distribute pre-built APKs or APIs.)

+Since there only needs to be a single server, we don't need to use container orchestration like Kubernetes, and consequently do not need to dockerize the backend.

+However, we still need a convenient way to manage redeployments instead of finding and killing the PID and manually executing the binary again.
+Therefore, we decided to use `systemd` to manage a service called `nudgeme.service`, which we define.
+(The previous version/team appeared to use GNU `screen` but this would be dependent on SSH sessions.)
+Using `systemd` is also useful for these reasons:
+- Automatic restart in case our program crashed.
+- Restarts our program in case the server rebooted.
+- Holds relevant environment variables in one specific file (the unit file).